 Instruction: Chapter is updated to reflect a change in responsibilities (6.A.).

 1. Purpose.
 This chapter establishes USGS policy for the use of appropriated funds to reimburse USGS managers and supervisors for premiums paid for professional liability insurance.

 A. Section 642 of Public Law 106-58, amended by Section 429 of Public Law 110-161 mandating the use of agency funds to reimburse qualified employees.

 B. Departmental Personnel Bulletin 08-07 delegates the authority to DOI Bureau heads to establish policy to reimburse qualified employees for premiums paid for liability insurance up to 50 percent of the premium paid.

 3. Policy.
-It is the policy of the USGS to reimburse any qualified employee up to one-half the costs of the professional liability insurance premium, or $150.00 per year, whichever is less.
+It is the policy of the USGS to reimburse any qualified employee up to one-half the costs of the professional liability insurance premium.

 A. Professional Liability Insurance.
 Professional liability insurance means insurance which provides coverage for:

 (1) Legal liability for damages due to injuries to other persons, damages to their property, or other damage or loss to such other persons (including the expenses of litigation and settlement) resulting from or arising out of any tortuous act, error, or omission of the covered employee (whether common law, statutory, or constitutional) while in the performance of official duties as a qualified USGS employee.

 (2) The cost of legal representation for the covered employee in connection with any administrative or judicial proceeding (including any investigation or disciplinary proceeding) relating to any act, error, or omission of the covered employee while in the performance of official USGS duties, and other legal costs and fees relating to any such administrative or judicial proceeding.

 5. Coverage.
 Employees eligible to receive reimbursement for professional liability insurance from the USGS are supervisors and managers as defined below: